• Welcome

 Ramari is attending Morgan State University.
 She received $750 that went towards her fall semester's tuition.

-And the 8 Macbooks?
+And the 8 MacBooks?

-“It’s been a game changer to have them!” remarked the 11th & 12th grader’s program director.
-Many thanks to my Mac guy, Mitch, at Computers on Demand, who’s a wizard at updating older laptops his customers hand to him.
+The donated MacBooks have changed things significantly for 11th and 12th grade students.
 Besides being used for job searches, researching colleges and financial aid, students now can sit in front of computers and follow along during the college counselor workshop when being taught how to explore schools and opportunities online, versus just sitting and listening.
 I’m deeply grateful to all who pitched in.

 Thanks to London, too!